-A. Oveta Fuller is an associate professor of microbiology and immunology at University of Michigan Medical School.
-She currently serves as the director of the African Studies Center , faculty in the ASC STEM Initiative at the University of Michigan and an adjunct professor at Payne Theological Seminary.
-Fuller is a virologist and specializes in research of Herpes simplex virus, as well as HIV/AIDS.
+Almyra Oveta Fuller was an associate professor of microbiology and immunology at University of Michigan Medical School.
+She served as the director of the African Studies Center , faculty in the ASC STEM Initiative at the University of Michigan and an adjunct professor at Payne Theological Seminary.
+Fuller was a virologist and specialized in research of Herpes simplex virus, as well as HIV/AIDS.
 Fuller and her research team discovered a B5 receptor, advancing the understanding of Herpes simplex virus and the cells it attacks.

 Joseph L. Graves Jr. is an American evolutionary biologist and geneticist.
 He is a professor of biological science at North Carolina Agricultural and Technical State University, and a former associate dean for research at the Joint School for Nanoscience and Nanoengineering, which is jointly administered by North Carolina A & T State University and UNC Greensboro.